shakebugs/shake-docs/docs/android/configuration-and-data/ticket-metadata.md

 ## Clear Ticket metadata

-If you want to clear existing ticket metadata, you can use `Shake.clearMetadata` method.
+If you want to clear existing ticket metadata, you can use the `Shake.clearMetadata` method.

 For example, you want to clear ticket metadata when the user leaves a chat room: